TERRORIST GROUPS

 Aden, Yemen

-An al-Qa‘ida cell in Yemen—one of AQAP’s predecessors—uses a small explosives-laden boat to bomb the USS Cole while the ship was anchored in Aden harbor, killing 17 US sailors and injuring 39.
+An al-Qa‘ida cell in Yemen—one of AQAP’s predecessors—uses a small explosives-laden boat to bomb the USS Cole while the ship is anchored in Aden harbor, killing 17 US sailors and injuring another 39.